-(B) That the applicant had landed at New Delhi, India on 12.02.2013, when proceedings were pending before the Courts in Italy.
+- (B) That the applicant had landed at New Delhi, India on 12.02.2013, when proceedings were pending before the Courts in Italy.
 The moment he got to know that the officials of AWIL were arrested in Italy, he left India on the same day for Dubai.
 He has no roots in India and he never joined the investigation in India or Italy on his own.
 As such, he cannot claim parity with the other accused persons.
-Besides, the ground of parity has been rejected in the previous bail application as well.

-(C) Learned SPP raised an objection to the filing of the present bail application by the applicant.
+Besides, the ground of parity has been rejected in the previous bail application as well. - (C) Learned ASG raised an objection to the filing of the present bail application by the applicant.
 He submitted that an earlier regular bail application filed on behalf of the applicant was dismissed as withdrawn by this Court on 22.04.2021 and without material change in circumstance, successive bail application is not maintainable.
 It was further submitted that the applicant's applications seeking interim bail were dismissed by this Court on 18.04.2019, wherein his conduct was also noted, and as such, heavy burden lies on the applicant to show as to what material change has taken place in the fact situation of the case.
 It was also averred that further time spent in jail is not a material change in circumstance and insofar as the applicant's contention that since the earlier dismissal orders, an opinion by the UNHRC WGAD has been filed, is concerned, the same being a report by a third party cannot be considered as a material change in circumstance either.
-In support of his submissions, reliance was placed by the learned SPP on the decisions in Kalyan Chandra Sarkar v.
+In support of his submissions, reliance was placed by the learned ASG on the decisions in Kalyan Chandra Sarkar v.
 Rajesh Ranjan alias Pappu Yadav and Another reported as (2005) 2 SCC 42, Virupakshappa Gouda and Another v.
 State of Karnataka and Another reported as (2017) 5 SCC 406 and Rakesh Makhabhai Bamaniya v.
 State of Gujarat reported as 2020 SCC OnLine Guj 1801.

-(D) While referring to the parameters for consideration of bail application, learned SPP submitted that the applicant is a British national, having no roots in India and is accused of a grave economic offence.
+- (D) While referring to the parameters for consideration of bail application, learned ASG submitted that the applicant is a British national, having no roots in India and is accused of a grave economic offence.
 He urged that since the applicant was not available during investigation, he had to be extradited.
-However, he has not cooperated with CBI.
 It was further submitted that despite being a British national, the applicant has not been residing in UK for the last 7-8 years, and he had also evaded investigation/trial in Italy.
-Thus, he is a flight risk, as also observed by a Coordinate Bench of this Court in the order dated 06.04.2020 passed in BAIL APPLN.
-2715/2019.

-(E) Learned SPP further contended that in view of his powerful connections, the applicant, if enlarged on bail, may influence the witnesses and there is also a likelihood of his tampering with the LRs which are pending in UK.

-22. On the issue of the present application being a successive bail application to an order of dismissal, it is apparent from the decisions in Kalyan Chandra Sarkar (Supra) and Virupakshappa Gouda (Supra) that a fresh bail application of an accused may be allowed, only in case a 'material change in circumstance' has occurred since an earlier dismissal order.
+Thus, he is a flight risk, as also observed by a Co-ordinate Bench of this Court in the order dated 06.04.2020 passed in BAIL APPLN.
+2716/2019. - (E) Learned ASG further contended that in view of his powerful connections, the applicant, if enlarged on bail, may influence the witnesses. - 23.
+On the issue of the present application being a successive bail application to an order of dismissal, it is apparent from the decisions in Kalyan Chandra Sarkar (Supra) and Virupakshappa Gouda (Supra) that a fresh bail application of an accused may be allowed, only in case a 'material change in circumstance' has occurred since an earlier dismissal order.
 In order to determine if such change has occurred, a Court shall look into the fresh grounds raised and/or material placed on record, and thereafter provide a reasoned finding as to what inclined it to take a view different from its predecessor Bench, if so.